 Appliance update 188.8.131.52 (26th March 2019) enhances this feature with the option of using an SMB service (foldr-checkouts) on the server to automatically hold files open for the user when they are checked out.
 This will prevent others from making changes to a file outside of Foldr, such as via a standard mapped drive in Explorer or other application.

-Enabling the Check Out Permissions for Users
+Enabling the Checkout Permission for Users

-To enable Check Outs, navigate to Foldr Settings >> Shares and edit the share in question.
+To enable Checkouts, navigate to Foldr Settings >> Files & Storage and edit the share in question.
 Click the Access tab and scroll down to the permissions section at the bottom of the screen and either edit the ‘Foldr Users’ group (which represents all users) or add a specific AD user/group as required.

 When editing the user / group permission, click on the Check Outs tab and enable the Check Out permissions by selecting Allow

-When the user next signs into Foldr, they will be able to check files out – see example below using the web app.
+When the user next signs into Foldr, they will be able to check files out – Example below using the web app.
 The macOS and Windows apps provide access to the check out/in feature through the context menu >> Foldr option in Explorer and Finder.